regen-network/regen-ledger/docs/getting-started/README.md

 regen q bank balances [delegator_address]
 ```

-You have successfully delegated `stake` tokens to the `validator` account from the `delegator` account and then collected the rewards.
+You have successfully delegated `uregen` tokens to the `validator` account from the `delegator` account and then collected the rewards.